 We all know that setting up a complete Home Automation system can be quite expensive.
-Most people want to test out things first before they spend a big amount of money only to realize later that the gadgets don’t properly work in their environment .
+Most people want to test out things first before they spend a big amount of money only to realize later that the gadgets don’t properly work in their environment.
 You might have noticed the price tags of some devices in our review of the best z wave controllers.
-Of course these home automation controllers are a must have if you want to do some serious automation with a wide range of different devices and protocols.
-Moreover they provide a huge amount of different functionalities and features that justify the costs.
+Of course, these home automation controllers are a must have if you want to do some serious automation with a wide range of different devices and protocols.
+Moreover, they provide a huge amount of different functionalities and features that justify the costs.
 But if you don’t know what home automation protocol to choose yet and want to dive deeper into the intricacies of orchestrating your home – buying a cheap Z-Wave USB adapter might be the perfect option for you.
 These sticks turn your ordinary pc into a fully customizable Z-Wave controller.
-You have full control of what it does and when to execute which function.
+You have full control over what it does and when to execute which function.
 Provided you are at least a bit tech savvy and know some basic coding – but if you are surfing this site chances are high that you are probably a tech enthusiast living the Tony Stark Life.

 Tips: How to get started with a Z-Wave USB Stick/Adapter

 A complete home automation software that works with all major protocols and is very similar to the software developed by Homeseer.
 You can cover a lot of different use cases and create your own scenarios.
-Moreover user control interfaces are available for iOS and Android devices as well as a web interface that works with any devices using modern web browsers.
+Moreover, user control interfaces are available for iOS and Android devices as well as a web interface that works with any devices using modern web browsers.

 2. Open ZWave

 A more technical project aimed at people who like to program.
 It provides C++ wrappers for the Z-Wave protocol and allows for low-level interaction with it.
 A deeper technical understanding is required compared to OpenRemote.

 Below you will find a list of short reviews of the best Z-Wave USB sticks based on experiences from other users and forum reviews.